AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 <br/>

-To convert the prepared raw files to the NumPy, you can execute this utility in each folder containing .raw data files using the command:
+To convert the prepared raw files to the NumPy, you can execute the ```raw_to_set``` utility in each folder containing .raw data files using the command:

 ```/your/path/deepmd-kit/data/raw/raw_to_set.sh 101```